ChristianVillalba/CS50-django/README.md

 Render best practice: prefix the file with the directory name to avoid conflicts:\
 eg: render(request, "myDirectory/myFile.html")

+templates & static files:\
+Best practice: How to manage the folders to  keep all the processes separated and manage modularity:\
+projectFolder/appName/templates/appName/index.html\
+projectFolder/appName/static/appName/style.css

 Templates:\
 -Templates are parameterizables\
 Django takes html files and treats them like templates that we can render\